 Welcome to the Wonderful Machine Apply page where I’ll attempt to explain everything you’ll need to know if you’re interested in applying for a graphic designer job with us.
 Please take a moment to read this so you can get a better sense of what it’s like to be a member of our team, and so you can know what to expect from our application process.

 Wonderful Machine is a production company with a network of 700 photographers around the world.
-We currently have 20 full-time staff members working from our office in Conshohocken, Pennsylvania.
+We currently have 20 staff members and one dog working from our office in Conshohocken, Pennsylvania.
+Our designers work most closely with our photo editor Molly Glynn, our senior marketing consultant Erika Blatt, and me.

 Our company provides three main services: we promote our member photographers (collectively) through our directory, we help photographers with a variety of consulting services, and we produce photo shoots for agencies and brands.
 We charge photographers a monthly fee for a listing on our directory, and an hourly (or project) fee for consulting and shoot production.

-We are also starting to handle design projects for small companies in addition to the work we do for photographers.
+In the near future, we also hope to provide creative services for small and medium-sized companies in addition to the work we do for photographers.

-When our designer isn't working on consulting projects for outside photographers or clients I fill their time with projects that support the Wonderful Machine brand, or on new companies we're developing, like NowAnThen.
+When our designer isn't working on consulting projects for outside photographers or clients I fill their time with projects that support the Wonderful Machine brand, or other new projects that we're developing.

-Often when a staff member completes a consulting project, they write a short blog post about it, which helps us promote our consulting services.
+Often when any of our consultants completes a project, they usually write a short blog post about it, which helps us promote our consulting services.

 We work Monday-Friday, approximately 8:15am - 5:45pm plus as needed.
-We expect our junior staff members to work about 45 hours per week, which they track on Toggl, and they clock out for meals and breaks.
+We expect our junior and mid-level staff members to work about 45 hours per week, which they track on Toggl, and they clock out for meals and breaks.
+Our senior staff members have the freedom to set their own schedule.

-We work in a two-story 4400-square-foot building in Conshohocken.
+We work in a two-story 4500-square-foot building in Conshohocken.
 We have offices on the upper floor, and a conference room, lunch area and other common areas downstairs.
 The work atmosphere is pretty relaxed.
 We usually have the radio on at a low volume.
-We ask trainees to put their phone away during work hours, but they can listen to their own music if it doesn't adversely affect their performance.

-For this design position, I'm looking for someone with 1-3 years of professional experience.
-The main skillset I'm looking for is branding in general and logo design in particular.
+For this design position, I'm looking for someone with a few years of professional experience.
+The main skillset I'm looking for is branding in general and logo/wordmark design in particular.
 You will also have to be comfortable working with website templates (especially Squarespace), emailer templates (especially MailChimp) and general print design projects.

-We're offering $40k/year plus 18 paid days off/year (which can be used for any reason, including vacation, illness, or snow days), 7 paid holidays, 330.00/month towards your health & dental insurance premium (after 90 days), and 401k.
+We're offering a base salary of $40k/year plus commission, plus 18 paid days off/year (which can be used for any reason, including vacation, illness, or snow days), 7 paid holidays, 330.00/month towards your health & dental insurance premium (after 90 days), and 401k.

-You can read more about our history on Kate Osba's blog.
+You can read more about our company's history on Kate Osba's blog.

 The Wonderful Machine team in the bullpen of our Conshohocken office.

 If after reading all that, you think we might be a good match, please send your resume to [email protected] listing your education and experience, and a brief cover letter (which can be in the body of the email) describing why you’d be a good fit for Wonderful Machine.
 I'll acknowledge your email by saying, “Thanks, I’ll take a look.”
 If you don’t hear from me again, that means that I don’t think that you’re quite right for us at this moment.
 I get a lot of inquiries, so I’m sorry that I won’t be able to offer more feedback than that.
 It’s nice if you address your email to me personally (please call me Bill), rather than to “Dear Hiring Manager.”
-And you’ll score extra points if you include a link to your LinkedIn profile (which helps me keep tabs on you if I can't hire you this time around), and of course a link to your website.
+And you’ll score extra points if you include a link to your LinkedIn profile (which helps me keep tabs on you if I can't hire you this time around).

 If it looks to me like you might be a good match for us, I’ll ask to meet up over Skype for a quick chat.
 I’ll have some questions for you, and it’ll be nice if you have some questions for me.